PRICING

 • Easy to build CRUD apps.

-• More advanced level of a roles management on the lower-price plans than Retool has.
+• More advanced level of Roles Management on the lower-price plans than Retool has.

 • Git integration.